 From fridge: You may notice a thin layer of grease that has solidified on the top surface of the liquid.
 If so, use a spoon to gently skim or remove that layer and disregard before adding the short ribs and its contents to a pot.
 Then, place the pot on the stove-top over medium heat until hot.

-From freezer: The day before or the morning of, remove the short ribs from the freezer and place in the fridge to thaw.
-Once thawed, add the short ribs and its contents to a pot and place on the stove-top over medium heat until warm.
+From freezer: The day before or the morning of, remove the short ribs from the freezer and place them in the fridge to thaw.
+Once thawed, add the short ribs and their contents to a pot and place on the stove-top over medium heat until warm.

 FAQs